 Types of Birth Control

 There are several types of birth control.
-These range from birth control pills to permanent implants.
-Most are for women, but there are also options for men.
+These range from birth control pills to sterilization by tubal ligation or vasectomy.
+Most types of birth control are for women, but there are also options for men.

 Each type of contraception has its own side effects, benefits and effectiveness.